jmrr/phd_thesis/Viva/preparation.md

  * From Fig. 12 with the 4 categories, think why some perform good or bad.

- * Definition of PR curve.
+ * Definition of PR curve, mAP (from Ioannis' comments)

  * Be ready to explain Table 5, std calculation and voting mechanism.